Do you know that awesome feeling when you get into bed, fall right to sleep, stay asleep all night, and wake up feeling refreshed?

 Set a bedtime. it’s important to have a plan for sleep.
 Just like you plan your day to be productive and to get things done, you also need to plan your relaxation, self-care, rest and sleep.
 So plan to have everything done by your set bedtime.

-No alcohol before bed because although it may relax you and help you to fall asleep, alcohol can also disturb your sleep patterns and limit the amount of REM sleep.
+No alcohol or nicotine before bed.
+Alcohol may relax you and help you to fall asleep, but can also disturb your sleep patterns and limit the amount of REM sleep.
+Nicotine is a stimulant which can keep you up and wake you up at night.
+Avoid any caffeine in the late afternoon or evening.

 Is your bed comfortable or do you need a new pillow or mattress?
 Is the room temperature right for sleeping?